What Does CBD Stand For?

 CBD Supports Healthy Skin

-Cannabinoids show promise in supporting healthy skin.3 Skin produces a lipid known as sebum.
+Cannabinoids like CBD show promise in supporting healthy skin.3 Skin produces a lipid known as sebum.
 When too much sebum is produced, blemishes can occur.
 Because hair follicles and skin glands have endocannabinoid receptors, scientists at the University of Debrecen were curious as to how CBD may interact with sebum production.
 Consequently, the study suggests CBD could support a healthy level of sebum production.4

 CBD Supports The Microbiome